The US Bishop

 c.
 Promote and communicate the Core Values of the Church of the United Brethren in Christ, International, and the Discipline of the Church of the United Brethren in Christ, USA.

 a.
-The bishop shall ensure that US National Conference entities comply with any joint ministry agreements with any other United Brethren national conferences.
+Ensure that US National Conference entities comply with any joint ministry agreements with other United Brethren national conferences.

 e.
 Appoint the appropriate number of delegates to represent the US National Conference to the General Conference.
-[See Paragraph 33, International Bylaws]
+[See ¶33, International Bylaws]

 1. The bishop shall be accountable to the Executive Leadership Team for ministry performance and moral and personal conduct.
 An annual evaluation will be conducted according to provisions established by the Executive Leadership Team.